Effective resistivity in relativistic collisionless plasmoid-mediated reconnection: Results

-In the upstream, as expected, all but the $z$-ideal term (black line in the right panel) vanish.
+In the upstream, as expected, all non-ideal terms, i.e. the non-ideal electric field $\gls{Ecomp}_{z}^{*}$ (blue line in the right panel), vanish.
 Particles move from upstream regions towards the current sheet from both sides carrying mainly $y$-momentum.
 The $z$-temporal term (cyan line in the right panel) has relatively small fluctuations around zero in the entire region.

 Inside the reconnection region $\langle \gls{3velcomp}_{ \alpha z} \rangle $ peaks, while $\langle \gls{3velcomp}_{ \alpha y} \rangle $ decreases and changes sign at the center, where plasma flow stagnates coming from both sides.
 Furthermore, $\langle \gls{3velcomp}_{ \alpha z} \rangle$ only shows small variations along $x$.
-This leads to $\gls{ndens}_{\alpha} \langle \gls{3velcomp}_{ \alpha y} \rangle \partial_{y} \langle \gls{4velcomp}_{ \alpha z} \rangle $ being the dominant term among the $z$-convective terms ( top panel in the middle column and green line in the right panel) with peaks just outside while vanishing inside the reconnection region.
+This leads to $\gls{ndens}_{\alpha} \langle \gls{3velcomp}_{ \alpha y} \rangle \partial_{y} \langle \gls{4velcomp}_{ \alpha z} \rangle $ being the dominant term among the $z$-convective terms (top panel in the middle column and green line in the right panel) with peaks just outside while vanishing inside the reconnection region.

 Next, we consider terms, originating from the divergence of pressure tensors, that include gradients of momentum fluxes (i.e.\ gradients of shear stresses).
 Throughout this work we indicate momentum fluxes, being the transfer of the $k$-th component of linear momentum into the $l$-direction, as $kl$-momentum flux.
 Considering the dynamics around an X-point described above, ram $yz$-momentum flux peaks outside and decreases inside the reconnection region, where it changes sign at the center.
 This means that $yz$-ram (i.e.\ the $y$-gradient of ram $yz$-momentum flux; bottom panel in the left column and red line in the right panel), peaks just outside and with opposite sign peaks again inside the reconnection region.